zapan/dengo-plug-and-play-translation-patch/README.md

    partition table present, and the FAT32 partition is the first one, as the factory script specifically looks at the first partition.
 Please search online if you need instructions on how to do this.
-2. Copy all of the files in this repository (including the `translation` folder) into the root of your USB drive.
+2. Copy all the files in this repository (including the `translation` and `bin` folder) into the root of your USB drive.
 Eject the USB drive from your computer after it is finished copying.
 3. Plug the USB drive into your USB OTG hub, then plug the hub into the micro USB port on the back of your Densha de Go!
 Plug & Play.
 Plug the power